PowerShell/PSScriptAnalyzer/README.md

 DiagnosticResults (errors and warnings) to inform users about potential code defects and suggests possible solutions for improvements.

-PSScriptAnalyzer is shipped with a collection of built-in rules that checks various aspects of PowerShell code such as presence of uninitialized variables, usage of PSCredential Type, usage of Invoke-Expression etc. Additional functionalities such as exclude/include specific rules are also supported.
+PSScriptAnalyzer ships with a collection of built-in rules that check various aspects of PowerShell code such as:

+- The presence of uninitialized variables
+- Use of **PSCredential** type
+- Use of `Invoke-Expression`
+- And many more

 [Back to ToC](#table-of-contents)